jhdcruz/kipher/README.md

 # Kipher

-A simple library helper for encrypting and decrypting data in Java/Kotlin.
+A simple library for data encryption in Java/Kotlin.

-**Features:**
+### Features:

 - AES
     - AES/GCM/NoPadding